Profiles of Children with High Learning Potential

 Find out more with our advice sheet PA518 Supporting Underground Profile High Learning Potential Children

-The At-Risk is briefly characterised by being angry at the education system or the other aspects of the world, being resistive to authority, being critical of self or others, having outside interests and having low academic achievement.
+The At-Risk child is briefly characterised by being angry at the education system or the other aspects of the world, being resistive to authority, being critical of self or others, having outside interests and having low academic achievement.

 At-risk high learning potential children create crises and cause disruptions.
 They are resentful, angry, defensive, reckless and manipulative.
 They are resistive to authority and critical of themselves and others.
 They pursue outside interests but have low academic achievement.
 They are not motivated by teacher-driven rewards, but will work with guidance from a mentor.
 They are often creative, thrill-seeking and may be self-isolating.